thumbliner/thumbliner/work.md

 ---

-> “And be one traveler, long I stood
-> And looked down one as far as I could”<br>
+> “Temperament alone won’t do it.
+You need a lot of curiosity for a long, long time.”<br>
-> — Robert Frost
+> — Charlie Munger

 ---